allanchua101/sana/README.md

 # sana (SErverless ANalyzer)

-A command-line interface for running analysis on your AWS account's serverless resources.
+A command-line interface for running analysis of an AWS account's serverless resources.

 ## Installation